-Back to blog
+Back to Blog

-Written by Michael McGarvey
+Michael McGarvey

-3 min read
+January 10, 2026·3 min read

 Marketing a Chrome extension in 2026 requires a shift in perspective from being a developer to being a solution provider.
 For beginners the most important realization is that your extension does not exist in a vacuum; it lives where people are already struggling with specific digital tasks.
 You do not need a massive marketing budget to find your first thousand users if you understand how to leverage the built-in discovery mechanisms of the browser.